Skip to Content

 Additionally, the 24-second shot clock rule in the game of basketball requires an offensive team to attempt a field goal within 24 seconds of their current possession.

-Typical outcome when 24-second shot clock reaches zero
+What is a typical outcome when the 24-second shot clock reaches zero?

 When the 24-second shot clock reaches zero on the timer, the device will usually sound an alarm, typically in the form of a horn that would also be unique in relation to the scoreboard’s or game clock’s audible sound, which normally consists of an alternative buzzer type of sound.